 "Hey, too much.
 I'll just have a bump," I tell him as he forms two long lines with my card.
 He cuts mine in half with a laugh at my restraint.

 "Don't worry about it," he tells me.
 "Where I go, you come with me."
 I don't believe him.
 He's breathing rapidly now.
 It hits him quickly and he's like a different person.
 He's going to get shit done.
 I take his rolled up note and bend over.
-In a second, the line is gone and so has the feeling in the back of my throat.
+Within a second the line is gone and so has the feeling in the back of my throat.

 "Clear after two."